 As you can see from the output, I have passed a filename from my current directory, which is a database, and it returns an absolute path to that directory and then the filename.

-To change the current directory in Python, use the os.chdir() method.
+To change the current directory in Python, you can use the os.chdir() method.

 import os path = "Pro.R" os.chdir("/Users/krunal/Desktop/code/R") file_name = os.path.abspath(path) print(file_name)